 Treatment Options for Larger or Problematic Kidney Stones

-Medical Expulsive Therapy: This approach uses alpha blocker medicines such as Flomax (tamsulosin) and Uroxatral (alfuzosin) to help you pass a kidney stone in the ureter.
-Multiple studies have shown that medications can increase the chance of spontaneous passage, decrease the time to expulsion, decrease the need for pain medications, reduce need for hospitalization and limit the need for surgical intervention to remove the stones.
-The medications are taken over four weeks typically.
+Medical expulsive therapy, which uses alpha blocker medicines such as Flomax (tamsulosin) and Uroxatral (alfuzosin) to relax the muscles and help you safely pass a kidney stone that's trapped in the ureter.
+Multiple studies have shown that medications can increase the chance of spontaneous passage, decrease the time to expulsion, reduce the need for pain medications, and limit the need for hospitalization or surgical intervention to remove the stones.
+The medications are typically taken over four weeks.

-Shock Wave Lithotripsy: This commonly used procedure uses shock waves that pass easily through the body but are strong enough to break up a kidney stone.
+Shock wave lithotripsy, which uses energy from sound waves to break up a kidney stone.
 It is the least invasive surgical technique and is generally performed on an outpatient basis.
-Learn more about shock wave lithotripsy.

-Ureteroscopy: In this procedure, a very thin tube (ureteroscope) is passed into the urinary tract to the stone's location, where instruments can then be used to remove the stone or break it up for easier removal.
+Ureteroscopy, which involves passing a very thin tube (ureteroscope) into the urinary tract to the stone's location, where instruments can then be used to remove the stone or break it up for easier removal.
 Occasionally, you may need a small hollow tube (ureteral stent) placed in the ureter for a short time to keep it open and drain urine and any stone pieces.
 Ureteroscopy is often used for stones that have moved from the kidney to the ureter.

-Percutaneous Nephrolithotomy: This surgical technique is used for the largest types of stones.
-It generally requires a small (1 cm) incision in the side or back and use of a scope to remove the kidney stone.
+Percutaneous nephrolithotomy, which is the most effective way to remove large stones.
+This surgery generally requires a small (1 cm) incision in the side or back and the use of a scope to remove the kidney stone.
 This procedure is performed on an inpatient basis.